 Good day, foodies!
 Are you sick of your own cooking and looking to shock your taste buds with flavourful spices and filling up your tummy up full to the brim?
 This is that guide you guys might be looking for.
 Without further ado, let’s dive into some of the best street foods in Penang all you foodies must try!

 Char Koay Teow best represents Penang, it’s the one food you must try out when visiting the island.
 While there are tonnes of Char Koay Teow stalls spread across the island, one has to agree on Siam Road Char Koay Teow being the best.
 Helmed by father-son duo, be prepared to queue for at least 30 minutes, given if you’re lucky.
-That place of flat rice noodle stir fried in wok hei with cockles, pork lard, bean sprouts, chili and more will make your knees weak.
+That place of flat rice noodles stir fried in wok hei with cockles, pork lard, bean sprouts, chili and more will make your knees weak.

 Tip: Go for a medium size portion even if you have a small appetite.